Swiftair

-Swiftair S.A. is an airline headquartered in Madrid, Spain.
-It operates scheduled and charter, passenger and cargo flights in Europe, North Africa and the Middle East.
+Swiftair S.A. is an airline whose headquarters are in Madrid, Spain.
+It operates scheduled and charter, passenger, and cargo flights in Europe, North Africa and the Middle East.
 Its main base is Madrid–Barajas Airport.

 History

 The airline was founded in 1986.
 It wholly owns subsidiary Mediterranean Air Freight.
 Currently Swiftair is also a United Nations contractor for the United Nations Mission in Sudan.